 The FISO is currently being redesigned to set out the core elements that realise the goals of excellence and equity through developing the learning and wellbeing of every student.
 Please contact with any questions or feedback.
-The redesigned FISO will be published at the end of Term 3 2021.
+The redesigned FISO will be released at the beginning of Term 4 2021.

 This policy sets out the requirement for schools to implement the Framework for Improving Student Outcomes.